Ta180m/Blog/_posts/2021-01-04-how-to-hibernate.md

 sudo grub-mkconfig -o /boot/grub/grub.cfg # for Arch
 ```

+If you're using Arch, make sure you also [configure the initramfs](https://wiki.archlinux.org/index.php/Power_management/Suspend_and_hibernate#Configure_the_initramfs).

 And... that's it!

 If you have problems, make sure secure boot is disabled and check your BIOS settings.
 NVIDIA drivers are also problematic.
 If you're stuck, the internet can probably help.